Strobesstrobes

 What characters cause CRLF injection?

 The carriage return (CR, \r, encoded %0d) and line feed (LF, \n, encoded %0a).
-HTTP uses the pair \r\n to separate headers and \r\n\r\n to end the header section, so injecting these characters into a response lets an attacker forge headers or a body.
+HTTP uses the pair \r\n to separate headers and \r\n\r\n to end the header section, so injecting these characters into a response lets an attacker forge headers or an entire body.

 Which OWASP category does CRLF injection belong to?